finos/architecture-as-code/spectral/README.md

-# Spectral validation rules for AasC implementations
+# Spectral validation rules for CALM implementations
-These rules perform simple structural checks on Architecture-as-Code implementation files to verify that they make sense semantically.
+These rules perform simple structural checks on CALM implementation files to verify that they make sense semantically.
 For example, if a relationship references a node, then that node should exist in the file.

 ## Installing spectral